technical details:

 - Elmo Billings

 - Extra.
-He's in the crowd of boys waiting outside, up front.
-I'm pretty sure he had appeared in
+He's in the crowd of boys waiting outside, front and center, and can be seen in several shots watching the fight.

 - boy 007c